 Because of the highly interactive nature of High Interaction Governance Groups and Strategic Partnerships, these groups require consistent public visibility, especially of their meetings times and locations.
 Therefore, the following groups will be considered to have first priority when the ASUW schedules meeting times and locations with the Union during the first week of priority scheduling.
 These include in specific order:

 ASUW Senate

-All Traditionally Sponsored ASUW Programming
+All traditionally sponsored ASUW Programming

-ASUW Budget and Planning Committee

-College Panhellenic Council (business meetings only)

 First-Year Senate (business meetings only)

+United Multicultural Council (business meetings only)

+ASUW RSO Funding Board

+Mandatory Student Fee Committee

+Strategic Partners

 Interfraternity Council (business meetings only)

-Mandatory Student Fee Committee

-Non-Traditional Student Council (business meetings only)

-ASUW RSO Funding Board

-United Multicultural Council (business meetings only)
+College Panhellenic Council (business meetings only)

-This privilege will be granted to High Interaction Governance Groups and Strategic Partners if they meet the following criteria:
+This privilege will be granted to programs and partners if they meet the following criteria:

-Meeting times and places must be visible to the student body, and must appear on the Strategic Partner’s website as well as on the ASUW website.
+Meeting times and places must be visible to the student body, and must appear on the program or partner’s website .

-Students must be allowed to request access to a Strategic Partner’s meetings if they would like the opportunity to speak to the organization about something.
-The organization must try to oblige students’ requests and provide up to five (5) minutes for the student to speak to the members of the organization.
-The President or Student Leader of the program may reject a student’s request if the student’s request is not pertaining to the organization’s agenda for that week or the organization’s operations, or if the request is deemed inappropriate.
+At least half of the program or partner’s meeting time must be open to the general student body.
+During this time, students must have the ability to address the group and raise concerns to be discussed.

-This section shall become effective upon approval of related policy changes to the Wyoming Union Board scheduling policy.
+This section shall become effective upon approval of related policy changes to the Union Events Office scheduling policy.